pananton/busrpc-spec/docs/busrpc.md

 # Design

-Busrpc API design is formulated in terms of object-oriented programming:
+Busrpc API design is formulated in terms of object-oriented programming.
+This terms when applied for busrpc API have similar meaning as in OOP, however should not be treated as equivalent.

+Every busrpc-compliant API is made up the following building blocks:
+* **namespace** - a collections of somehow related *classes*
 * **class**
 * **namespace** is a collection of closely related *classes* representing entities